clausejs/clausejs/README.md

 Therefore, I quickly realized a new term needs to be coined to refect the new concept introduced in Clause.

 ## Credit, Inspirations & Prior work

-- Both origin of the idea and API are heavily inspired by Rich Hickey's [clojure.spec](http://clojure.org/about/clause).
+- Both origin of the idea and API are heavily inspired by Rich Hickey et, al.'s [clojure.spec](http://clojure.org/about/clause).
 - Some aspects of the design are drawn by Scheme's [contract system](https://docs.racket-lang.org/guide/contracts.html).
 - NFA clause matching inspired by Thompson NFA regex matching algorithm, and is based on [afader's implementation](https://github.com/afader/thompson-regex-js).